clinx/clinx.github.io/index.md

 layout: default
 ---
     <ul >
-        {% for post in site.categories.project %}
+        {% for post in site.categories.blog %}
             <li>
                 <h2>
                     <a href="{{ post.url }}">{{ post.title }}</a>